-Please support the rise of migrant workers — and migrant women!
+Please support the rise of migrant workers against poverty pay and inequality!

 THE MINISTRY OF JUSTICE: Cleaners, security & receptionists outsourced to OCS have used innovative strike tactics in a protracted struggle

 They are demanding the London Living Wage of £10.55 and parity of sick pay / annual leave allowance with civil servants.
 These brave workers have been organising for well over a year, and so far have only been offered a small pay rise to £9/hour.
 All are migrants from Africa, Latin America and Asia.

 ST. MARY’S HOSPITAL: More than 80 cleaners outsourced to Sodexo have joined UVW recently